kinnerparikh/Data-Structures-Work/README.md

 #### You hold great power at your fingertips now.
 Share it with this link: https://tinyurl.com/dscheatsheet

+Just some words of wisdom for my dudes: dont do drugs, stay in school, and always, *always* remember 雪花飄飄北風嘯嘯.

 ## Table of Contents

 These are all the labs and projects we completed this year. **Warning** I did not complete some of these assignments (general tomfoolery or corona ¯\\_(ツ)_/¯), so view at your own risk :flushed:.